The Happy Place – Where Health Meets Hope

 Individual-Level Support

-INDIVIDUAL-LEVEL SUPPORT: Strengthening the emotional, psychological, and spiritual well-being of people living with NCDs.
-Psychosocial Counseling & Mental Health Support
+Strengthening the emotional, psychological, and spiritual well-being of people living with NCDs.
+INDIVIDUAL-LEVEL SUPPORT Psychosocial Counseling & Mental Health Support

 Family-Level Support

-FAMILY-LEVEL SUPPORT Empowering caregivers and loved ones to care sustainably, while protecting their own health and dignity.
-Caregiver Support
+Empowering caregivers and loved ones to care sustainably, while protecting their own health and dignity.
+FAMILY-LEVEL SUPPORT Caregiver Support &

 Community-Level Support

-COMMUNITY-LEVEL SUPPORT Building community resilience through shared spaces, storytelling, and healing traditions.
-Community Engagement & Healing Dialogues We aim to
+Building community resilience through shared spaces, storytelling, and healing traditions.
+COMMUNITY-LEVEL SUPPORT Community Engagement & Healing Dialogues We aim to

 National-Level Contribution